Learning about and teaching the Periodic Table of the Elements is integral to science education.

 What are lanthanides and actinides?

 The lanthanides and actinides refer to the two families of mostly radioactive metals in an off-shoot of the periodic table.
-Usually, they are shown as two rows on a separate section with the top row, elements 57 – 57, for the lanthanide and the bottom row, elements 89 – 103, for the actinides.
+Usually, they are shown as two rows on a separate section.
+The top row houses lanthanides, which are elements 57 – 70.
+The bottom row contains actinides, elements 89 – 103.

 These metals have very unique properties, owing to their f-orbital arrangements and unstable nuclei.
 As an example, uranium (U) is a part of this group.